GTBitsOfGood/Healing4Heroes/README.md

 ```
 npm run dev
 ```
-7. (Optional but Recommended) Run the project on your phone.
+7. (Required for Frontend Devs) Run the project on your phone.
 There are a couple of ways to do this but using [Expo Go](https://expo.dev/client) is the easiest.
 When using Expo Go, you will receive a QR code which you scan through your phone's Expo Go app.
 ```
 npm run start:mobile
 npm run start:backend